aws-samples/aws-glue-samples/utilities/Hive_metastore_migration/README.md

 migrate your Hive metastore to Amazon S3 objects as a staging area, then run an ETL job to import the metadata from S3 to the AWS Glue Data Catalog.
 To do this, you need to have a Spark 2.1.x cluster that can connect to your Hive metastore and export metadata to plain files on S3.
+The Hive metastore to S3 migration can also run as an Glue ETL job, if AWS Glue can directly connect to your Hive metastore.

 1. Make the MySQL connector jar available to the Spark cluster on the master and all worker nodes.
 Include the jar in the Spark driver class path as well